hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye.md

 still lives in our midst ; and the time is not yet for a pronouncement of the final verdict of History upon him.
-That is evidently a work for the next generation when the bio- grapher or historian will be fortified in his judgment by the knowledge of the ultimate success or failure of Mr. Tilak's methods and those of his opponents.
+That is evidently a work for the next generation when the biographer or historian will be fortified in his judgment by the knowledge of the ultimate success or failure of Mr. Tilak's methods and those of his opponents.
 My task is